Connect with us

 While coarse or rough surfaces tend to appear heavier and seem to occupy more space, smooth and shiny ones reflect light making them appear lighter, cool and more formal.
 Soft fluffy surfaces have a warm and cosy effect in a room.

-Texture can be added in a room through the use of wall paper, cushions, rugs, drapes and other accessories.
+Texture can be added to a room through the use of wallpaper, cushions, rugs, drapes and other accessories.

 5.)
 Shape